jplesperance/redis-sniffer/README.md

-# Redis Sniffer v1.0.0
+# Redis Sniffer v1.1.0

 ## About

-This sniffer is based on http://github.com/xupeng/redis-sa

 This tool will monitor a specific port and interface for redis traffic and captures the commands being sent to Redis and/or formatted full TCP dump data.
 This can be used for analysis for debugging or for replaying the transactions as a way of doing real load/performance testing.

-Redis Sniffer must be run locally on a Redis server.
+Redis Hound must be run locally on a Redis server or a server that is sending commands to Redis.

 ## Installation
 Installing from the Eternal Projects Apt repo is the preferred method of installation since it handles installing all the needed dependencies.